Dalston Ward

 Resume (1 page) / CV(4 pages)

-I am a Data Analyist (Applied ML) at LockerDome and an affiliated reseracher at the Immigration Policy Lab.
-I was previously a Postdoctoral Fellow in the Public Policy Group in the Department of Humanities, Social and Political Sciences at ETH Zurich.
-I received my PhD in Political Science from Washington University in St. Louis, and was a visiting scholar at the Department of Economics and Business Economics at Aarhus University.
+I am a Senior Data Scientist at Clayco and an affiliated researcher at the Immigration Policy Lab.
+I was previously a Machine Learning Engineer at Decide and, before that, I was a Postdoctoral Fellow in the Public Policy Group in the Department of Humanities, Social and Political Sciences at ETH Zurich.
+I received my PhD in Political Science from Washington University in St. Louis.

 Research